 Snails turn inward

 Many snail species hibernate.
-They tuck themselves into crevices, under rocks and leaf-litter, or other places where they’ll be safe from freezing temperatures.
-They seal the opening of their shell with mucus to keep themselves moist (drying will kill them).
+They tuck themselves into crevices, under rocks and leaf litter, or other places where they’ll be safe from freezing temperatures.
+They seal the opening of their shell with mucus to keep themselves moist (drying out will kill them).
 Their heart slows from about thirty-six beats per minute to only three or four, and oxygen use is reduced to 1/50th of normal.
 Often, several will hibernate together.
 Snails sometimes emerge on very mild winter days.
 All about land snails

 Spiders don’t freeze